aardperera/Git-and-GitHub-for-Beginners/index.md

 - Git is focused on version control and code sharing while GitHub is focused on centralized source code hosting.
 - Git doesn't have a GUI while GitHub provides an easy to use GUI.

+**I hope the above information would be helpful for you to understand and get an idea about Git & GitHub!**
+**Get Started and Learn more!**